openstack-archive/fuel-plugin-influxdb-grafana/doc/source/limitations.rst

 The StackLight InfluxDB-Grafana plugin 1.1.0 has the following limitation:

-* The size of an InfluxDB cluster the Fuel plugin can deploy is limited to three nodes.
-Additionally, each node of the InfluxDB cluster is configured to run under the *meta* node role and the *data* node role.
-Therefore, it is not possible to separate the nodes participating in the Raft consensus cluster from the nodes accessing the data replicas.
+* InfluxDB isn't deployed in cluster mode because it is only supported by the commercial version of InfluxDB.
+Instead it is deployed in standalone mode on each node and only one instance receives the datapoints at a given time and the other nodes will be used as failover in case the first node dies.